10 Best Customer Journey Mapping Tools Shortlist

 Selection Criteria for Customer Journey Mapping Tools

-As a CX specialist, I’ve personally experimented with numerous customer journey mapping tools and extensively researched their offerings to develop a thorough understanding.
+As a CX specialist, I’ve personally experimented with numerous examples of customer journey mapping and extensively researched different tools' offerings.
 The criteria I use to evaluate and select these tools are tailored toward their functionality, ability to address specific needs, and their efficiency in streamlining project work.

 To be considered for inclusion on my list of the best customer journey mapping tools, the software needed to fulfill these basic feature requirements first: